FarhadRahman1995/Online_Courses_Certificate/README.md

 <div>
 	<h3>
 	<a href="https://coursera.org/share/185855c2d767a503ed29c7cb51bf05a4">Front-End Web UI Frameworks and Tools: Bootstrap 4</a>
 	<p>I'd learned Bootstrap grids and responsive design, Bootstrap CSS and JavaScript components.
-Also CSS preprocessors, Less, Sass, basics of Node.js and NPM.
-	I'd used Bootstrap grids and responsive design, Bootstrap CSS and JavaScript components.
-Also CSS preprocessors, Less, Sass, basics of Node.js and NPM.Atlast but not the 	  least, Javascript task runner Grunt and Gulp and many more.
+Also CSS preprocessors like Less & Sass, basics of Node.js and NPM.
+Atlast but not the least, Javascript task runner Grunt and Gulp and many more.
 	</p>
 	</h3>
 	<br>